Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: An Exact RNN for the Knapsack Problem

 \section{An Exact RNN for the Knapsack Problem}

 In this section we introduce the \emph{DP-NN}, an NN that exactly executes the dynamic program described in Section~\ref{Sec:Prelim}.
 In fact, the DP-NN is an RNN that receives the items one by one and computes the state space of the dynamic program for the items seen so far.
+In the first subsection we explain the high-level idea, before we provide further details in the second subsection.